California churchgoers detained gunman in deadly attack | Times Leader

 “All are welcome here.
 Really, we mean that! … Geneva aspires to be an inclusive congregation worshipping, learning, connecting, giving and serving together.”

-The shooting came a day after an 18-year-old man shot and killed 10 people at a supermarket in , New York.
+The shooting came a day after an 18-year-old man shot and killed 10 people at a supermarket in Buffalo, New York.

 “This is upsetting and disturbing news, especially less than a day after a mass shooting in Buffalo,” said U.S. Rep Katie Porter, whose district includes Laguna Woods.
 “This should not be our new normal.
 I will work hard to support the victims and their families.”